 CoSchedule’s Headline Analyzer deals mainly with a headline’s three core aspects: type, choice or words, and length.
 Combined, these elements make or break a headline that can capture a user’s attention.

 Our Headline Analyzer was able to give earlier results based on a balance between these factors.
 However, these are NOT the only things that determine a great headline.
-Other things to consider are target audience, end goal, and marketing strategy.
+Other things to consider are your target audience, your end goals, and your marketing strategy.
 Sometimes, even the best headlines don’t work.
 It’s not because your online tool was a bust – it’s usually because headlines are just the beginning.

 Remember that there is NO single trick to perfecting headlines.
 If there’s one thing that BuzzFeed is doing right, it’s that they know how to listen to what the market wants – and deliver that.
 Headlines are much more than catchy titles.
 Observe your competitors’ content and you can gain an insight into the kind of strategy they are using.
 Free Headline Analyzers are awesome: they could help us break down our titles and improve them for better blog traffic.

-Writing a headline is a fundamental step towards an effective content delivery.
-As it is the first thing that your audiences notice in your content you need to make it accurate, catchy and interesting.
+Writing a headline is a fundamental step towards effective content delivery.
+As it is the first thing that your audiences notice in your content, you need to make it accurate, catchy, and interesting.

 Take a look at the ways on how you can create great headlines.